 The day started promisingly.
 Rain had stopped and the high winds had diminished.

-It continued interestingly.
-I passed spots of beautiful nature and fascinating history, and I met some friendly people.
+It continued favorably, with beautiful scenery and fascinating history, and I met some friendly people.

 And the day ended miserably.